Proposal to widen access to sirolimus for lymphovascular malformations and tuberous sclerosis complex complications

 - The treatment remains clinically appropriate and the patient is benefitting from the treatment.

-Notes(external link): Baseline assessment and disease responses to be assessed according to the Response Evaluation Criteria in Solid Tumours (RECIST) version 1.1 (Eisenhauer et al. Eur J Cancer 2009;45:228-47(external link)(external link))
+Notes(external link): Baseline assessment and disease responses to be assessed according to the Response Evaluation Criteria in Solid Tumours (RECIST) version 1.1 (Eisenhauer et al. Eur J Cancer 2009;45:228-47(external link))

 Sirolimus for renal angiomyolipoma associated with tuberous sclerosis complex